Tuufless/FFXIV-Elemental-Raid-Macros/_current/m4s.en.md

 ## Idyllshire

-The original blog outlining the strat can be found [here](http://kanatan.info/archives/37586397.html).
+The original blog outlining the strat can be found [here](http://kanatan.info/archives/37662658.html).

-An English translation can be found [here](https://docs.google.com/document/d/1R-9dZSVBn-7SlX-cv0l1y0kXtou4jeOm/edit).

 ## Nukemaru